piisalie/nomadize/README.md

 # Nomadize

-Some utilities for managing migrations with postgres (without requiring an entire ORM)
+Some simple tools for managing migrations with postgres (without requiring an entire ORM).

-This is nowhere near done; still needs:
-- [x] an actual config setup / object
-- [x] sql cleaning (getting rid of the interpolation)
-- [x] to display migration status
-- [x] migration rollbacks
-- [ ] transactions / error handling
-- [ ] maybe some kind of logging idk
-- [x] possibly wrap pg

 ## Installation